someobserver/recurgence/math/10-simulation-architecture/index.md

 - **Wisdom–Fertility Interplay:** Investigate the regulatory influence of the wisdom field on autopoietic branching, with particular attention to the modulation of recurgent fertility by foresight.
 - **Stability and Collapse:** Determine the conditions under which semantic structures exhibit resilience or instability, including the onset of runaway dynamics or collapse.

+---

 ### **10.7 Implementation Considerations**

 - Employ **JAX** or **PyTorch** as computational backends to facilitate:
   - Automatic differentiation across recursive tensorial flows,
   - Efficient computation of gradients for fields such as $\nabla C$ and $\nabla R$.
 - For large-scale simulations:
-  - Utilize GPU/TPU acceleration to ensure tractability,
+  - Utilize GPU/TPU acceleration to maintain tractability,
   - Integrate graph-based libraries (e.g., TorchGeometric, DGL) for optimized batch operations on discretized manifolds.

+---

 ### **10.8 Visualization Protocols and Observables**